• A convenient list of twitter handles for the Team Captains is here.

 How long it takes is irrelevant as long as you keep on going. —Rick Warren.

-I have been married to my sweetheart for over 17 years and we have three beautiful daughters.
 My running story starts in 2005, when my wife and I took up running to get back into shape.
 I joined Team in Training, raised money for the Leukemia and Lymphoma Society, and completed the Disney Full Marathon in January 2006.
 I learned that why we run is unique to each of us and is often more than just the physical challenge on race day.
 It may be to spend time with friends, to lose weight, to raise money for a cause, or just for that runner’s high.
-But we all come together to run on the same path.
-After this race I wanted to give back to the running community and created two successful online forums for runners and walkers to share our experience and knowledge: the Disney Marathon Weekend Facebook group with almost 1000 members participating in runDisney events, and the Pacebook Running Club (PbRC), with several hundred members throughout the United States, Canada, Europe and even South America.
+After this race I wanted to give back to the running community and created two successful online forums for runners and walkers to share our experience and knowledge: the Disney Marathon Weekend Facebook group with almost 1000 members participating in runDisney events, and the Pacebook Running Club (PbRC), with several hundred members throughout the world.
 I actively participate in numerous distance races each year with my wife, daughters, and the many friends I have made in the running community.
-It is important that we support and challenge each other.
 When I happened across the #Run3rd mission I instantly knew I had to be a part of Sean’s vision.
 I’m honored to have been selected as a Team Captain and look forward to meeting as many #Run3rd members as possible at upcoming events.

 “Often the hardest and scariest step we take is that very first step out of our front doors.”